Skip to content

 aws dynamodb update-table \

---table-name "employees" \
+--table-name "Employees" \

 --attribute-definitions "AttributeName=GSI_2_PK,AttributeType=S" \